-PROPERTY RATES POLICY 2009/2010

-CURI CURRENT VERSION OF RATES POLICY 2009/2010 GESTED ADJUSTMENTS / CHANGES TO ES POLICY 2009/10

-TABL E OF CONTENTS TABI LE OF CONTENTS
+TABLE OF CONTENTS

-1. PURPOSE OF THIS POLICY
+1. PURPOSE OF THIS RATES POLICY

 2. PREAMBLE

+3. EFFECTIVE DATE OF THE POLICY

-3. LEGISLATIVE FRAMEWORK
+4. LEGISLATIVE FRAMEWORK

-4. COMMUNITY PARTICIPATION
+5. COMMUNITY PARTICIPATION

-5. DEFINITIONS
+6. DEFINITIONS

-6. GUIDING PRINCIPLES
+7. GUIDING PRINCIPLES

-7. LEGISLATIVE EXCLUSIONS IN TERMS OF SECTION 17 OF THE MPRA (I.E. IMPERMISSIBLE RATES) TO BE FACTORED INTO RATING
+8. LEGISLATIVE EXCLUSIONS IN TERMS OF SECTION 17 OF THE MPRA (I.E. IMPERMISSIBLE RATES) TO BE FACTORED INTO RATING PRINCIPLES

-8. RECOMMENDATIONS WITH REGARD TO PROPERTY CATEGORIES 8.
-PROPERTY CATEGORIES
+9. PROPERTY CATEGORIES

-9. RATING OF MULTIPLE USE PROPERTIES
+10. RATING OF MULTIPLE USE PROPERTIES

+11. DIFFERENTIAL RATING

-11. RECOMMENDED CATEGORIES OF PROPERTY OWNERS 11.
-CATEGORIES OF PROPERTY OWNERS
+12. CATEGORIES OF PROPERTY OWNERS

-12. COMPULSORY PHASING IN OR RATES IN RESPECT OF NEWLY RATABLE PROPERTIES 12.
-PHASING IN OF RATES OF NEWLY RATEABLE PROPERTIES 13.
-RECOMMENDED RELIEF FROM RATES FOR 2009/2010, TO BE DEALT WITH ON AN APPLICATION BASIS 13.
-RATES RELIEF GUIDELINES 14.
-PROCEDURES FOR GRANTING EXEMPTIONS, REBATES & REDUCTIONS 15.
-LIABILITY FOR AND RECOVERY OF RATES 16.
-ANNUAL REVIEW OF RATES POLICY
+13. COMPULSORY PHASING - IN OF RATES IN RESPECT OF NEWLY AND RECENTLY RATEABLE PROPERTIES

+14. RELIEF FROM RATES TO BE DEALT WITH ON AN APPLICATION BASIS

+- 15. PROCEDURES FOR GRANTING EXEMPTIONS, REBATES & REDUCTIONS

+- 16. LIABILITY FOR AND RECOVERY OF RATES

+- 17. ANNUAL REVIEW OF RATES POLICY

-1. PURPOSE OF THIS POLICY 1.
-PURPOSE OF THIS POLICY The purpose of this Policy is to comply with the determinations of section 4 of the Municipal Property Rates Act, (Act No 6 of 2004), and to in this context allow members of the local community a period of 30 days to make comments and representations on the policy.
-(The purpose of this Policy is to comply with the determinations of section 4 of the Municipal Property Rates Act, (Act No 6 of 2004), which advocates community participation.
-2. PREAMBLE 2.
-PREAMBLE The Municipal Property Rates Act, (Act No. 6 of 2004) hereafter referred to as the MPRA, requires municipalities to develop and adopt Rates Policies consistent with the Act on the levying of rates on ratable property in the municipality.
-The Municipal Property Rates Act, (Act No 6 of 2004) hereinafter referred to as the MPRA, requires municipalities to develop and adopt a Rates Policy consistent with the MPRA on the levying of rates on rateable property within its municipal boundaries.
+1. PURPOSE OF THIS RATES POLICY

+The purpose of this Rates Policy is to comply with the determinations of section 4 of the Municipal Property Rates Act, (Act No 6 of 2004), and to in this context allow members of the local community a period of 30 days to make comments and representations on the policy.

+2. PREAMBLE

+The Municipal Property Rates Act, (Act No. 6 of 2004) hereafter referred to as the MPRA, requires municipalities to develop and adopt Rates Policies consistent with the Act on the levying of rates on ratable property in the municipality.

 Municipalities need a reliable source of revenue to provide basic services and perform its functions.
 Income derived from property rates are the most important source of general revenue for the municipality.

 Revenue from property rates is used to fund services that benefit the community as a whole as opposed to individual households.
-These include installing and maintaining streets, roads, sidewalks, lighting, and storm drainage facilities ; and building and operating clinics, parks, recreational facilities and cemeteries.
-Revenue from property rates is also used to fund municipal administration, such as computer equipment and stationery, and costs of governance, such as and sto orm water drainage facilities;

-council and community meetings, which facilitate community participation on issues of Integrated Development Plans (IDPs) and municipal budgets.
+These include installing and maintaining streets, roads, sidewalks, lighting, and storm drainage facilities; and building and operating clinics, parks, recreational facilities and cemeteries.
+Revenue from property rates is also used to fund municipal administration, such as computer equipment and stationery, and costs of governance, such as council and community meetings, which facilitate community participation on issues of Integrated Development Plans (IDPs) and municipal budgets.

 Municipal property rates are set, collected, and used locally.
 Revenue from property rates is spent within a municipality, where the citizens and voters have a voice in decisions on how the revenue is spent as part of the Integrated Development Plans (IDP's) and budget processes, which a municipality invites communities to input prior municipal council adoption of the budget.

 The Constitution of the Republic of South Africa, (Act No 108 of 1996), entitles municipalities to impose rates on property in their areas, subject to regulation in terms of national legislation.

 The Constitution enjoins local government to be developmental in nature, in addressing the service delivery priorities of our country and promoting the economic and financial viability of our municipalities and in general to meet its obligations in terms of section 152 of the Constitution of the Republic of South Africa, 1996.

 Local Government requires access to a sufficient and buoyant source of revenue necessary to fulfill its developmental responsibilities.

 Income derived from property rates is a critical source of revenue for municipalities to achieve their constitutional objectives, especially in areas that have been neglected in the past due to racially discriminatory, inadequate or inappropriate legislation and regulation.

 It is essential that municipalities exercise their power to impose rates within a statutory framework that not only enhances certainty, uniformity and simplicity across the nation, but also takes into account historical imbalances and the rates burden on the poor.

 The Constitution of the Republic of South Africa confers on Parliament the power to regulate the exercise by municipalities of their fiscal powers.